-In April 2005, we announced an outsourcing and optimization plan that will improve operating efficiencies and realign and consolidate certain business functions within the North America region.
-A key component of the plan is an outsourcing agreement that will move transaction-oriented service and support functions - including certain North America positions in finance and shared services, customer service, vendor management and certain U.S. positions in technical support and inside sales (excluding field sales and management positions) - to a leading global business process outsource provider.
-We expect the outsourcing to be substantially complete by the end of 2005.
-In addition, we will restructure and consolidate other job functions within the North American region.
-We expect savings generated by the plan to be approximately \$10 million in 2005, starting in the second quarter, ramping up to an annualized savings of \$25 million by the first quarter of 2006.
-Actual operating expenses for the 2004 fiscal year serve as the baseline for the savings estimate.
-Total costs of the actions, or other major-program costs, are estimated at approximately \$26 million (approximately \$18 million net of tax) of which approximately \$5.5 million (\$0.5 million of reorganization costs and \$5.0 million of other major-program costs, consulting expenses) were incurred in the first quarter of 2005 with substantially all of the remainder to be incurred by the end of 2005.
-Costs recorded in each quarter may vary depending on the timing of certain actions.
-We expect all the costs will be charged to operating expenses and will include reorganization costs, consulting, relocation and other transition costs associated with these actions (see Note 5 to consolidated financial statements).
+In April 2005, we announced an outsourcing and optimization plan that we expect to improve operating efficiencies by realigning and consolidating certain business functions within the North America region.
+A key component of the plan is an outsourcing arrangement that moves transaction-oriented service and support functions - including certain North America positions in finance and shared services, customer service, vendor management and certain U.S. positions in technical support and inside sales (excluding field sales and management positions) - to a leading global business process outsource provider.
+We expect the outsourcing transition to be substantially complete by the end of 2005.
+As part of the plan, we have also restructured and consolidated other job functions within the North American region.
+We expect savings generated by the plan to be approximately \$10 million in 2005, starting in the second quarter and ramping up to an annualized savings of \$25 million by the first quarter of 2006.
+Total costs of the actions, or major-program costs, are estimated at approximately \$26 million.
+Approximately \$4.7 million of reorganization costs and \$4.0 million of other major-program costs, charged to SG&A expenses) and \$21.0 million (\$6.3 million of reorganization costs and \$14.7 million of other major-program costs charged to SG&A expenses) were incurred in the third quarter of 2005 and first nine months of 2005, respectively, with the remainder to be incurred by the fourth quarter of 2005 (see Note 5 to consolidated financial statements).